The jumping properties of Markov branching processes

-However, for Markov branching processes, there are some important problems remained open. such as, how many particles died until time $t$? what is the $m$-birth number of particles until time $t$ (here $m\neq 0$ is fixed)? how many particles who ever lived in the system (i.e., the total death number) until its extinction?
-Such problems are important and interesting.
-For convenience, such number is called fixed range crossing number henceforth.
-For example, the $-1$-range crossing number (down crossing number) is just the total death number for the process and if $m>0$, then the $m$-range crossing (up crossing number) is just the total number of times that a particle in the system gave $m$ new particles at its death time.
-Since the down/up crossing numbers are random variables, therefore, it needs to discuss the probability distribution of $m$-range crossing number for the process until time $t$ or until its extinction.
+However, for a branching system, there are some interesting and important problems remained open.
+Such as, how many individuals died in the time interval $[0,t)$?
+What is the $m$-birth number of individuals in the time interval $[0,t)$ (here $m\neq 0$ is fixed)?
+How many individuals who ever lived in the system (i.e., the total death number) until its extinction?
 The main purpose of this paper is to consider such problems for Markov branching processes.

-In order to begin our discussion, we first define our model by specifying the infinitesimal generator, i.e., the so-called $Q$-matrix.
+To begin our discussion, we first give the definition of Markov branching process.
 Throughout this paper, let $\mathbb{Z}_+=\{0,1,2,\cdots \}$.